vowstar/k210-linux-nommu/linux-kernel/Documentation/driver-api/gpio/driver.rst

-As you can see pretty similar, but you do not supply a parent handler for the IRQ, instead a parent irqdomain, an fwnode for the hardware and a funcion .child_to_parent_hwirq() that has the purpose of looking up the parent hardware irq from a child (i.e. this gpio chip) hardware irq.
+As you can see pretty similar, but you do not supply a parent handler for the IRQ, instead a parent irqdomain, an fwnode for the hardware and a function .child_to_parent_hwirq() that has the purpose of looking up the parent hardware irq from a child (i.e. this gpio chip) hardware irq.
 As always it is good to look at examples in the kernel tree for advice on how to find the required pieces.

-The old way of adding irqchips to gpiochips after registration is also still available but we try to move away from this:

-- DEPRECATED: gpiochip_irqchip_add(): adds a chained cascaded irqchip to a gpiochip.
-It will pass the struct gpio_chip* for the chip to all IRQ callbacks, so the callbacks need to embed the gpio_chip in its state container and obtain a pointer to the container using container_of().
-  (See Documentation/driver-api/driver-model/design-patterns.rst)

-- gpiochip_irqchip_add_nested(): adds a nested cascaded irqchip to a gpiochip, as discussed above regarding different types of cascaded irqchips.
-The cascaded irq has to be handled by a threaded interrupt handler.
-  Apart from that it works exactly like the chained irqchip.

-- gpiochip_set_nested_irqchip(): sets up a nested cascaded irq handler for a gpio_chip from a parent IRQ.
-As the parent IRQ has usually been explicitly requested by the driver, this does very little more than mark all the child IRQs as having the other IRQ as parent.

 If there is a need to exclude certain GPIO lines from the IRQ domain handled by these helpers, we can set .irq.need_valid_mask of the gpiochip before devm_gpiochip_add_data() or gpiochip_add_data() is called.
 This allocates an .irq.valid_mask with as many bits set as there are GPIO lines in the chip, each bit representing line 0..n-1.
 Drivers can exclude GPIO lines by clearing bits from this mask.
-The mask must be filled in before gpiochip_irqchip_add() or gpiochip_irqchip_add_nested() is called.
+The mask can be filled in the init_valid_mask() callback that is part of the struct gpio_irq_chip.

 To use the helpers please keep the following in mind: